nisicadmir/nodejs-typescript/tutorial-2.md

 3. res
 4. next

+Create file called `error-handler.ts` inside `error-handler` folder.
 The following handler will intercept all errors that occur in the application whether it is an exception that we know or an exception that we do not know.
 In order to recognize that it is an exception thrown by ourselves, we can recognize it by type of instance `if (err instanceof ErrorException) `

 ```typescript
 import { Request, Response, NextFunction } from 'express';